-This course emphasizes natural and artificial photography lighting as a creative and practical means to create images for artistic and commercial purposes.
-Studio, flash and tungsten lighting will be introduced to photograph a variety of subject matter including: still life, portraiture, tabletop, and on-location environments.
-Media presentations, discussion and studio critiques will address photographic theory and history, interpretation and analysis.
+This course emphasizes artificial photographic lighting as a creative and practical means to create images for artistic and commercial purposes.
+Studio, strobe, and off-camera flash will be introduced to photograph a variety of subject matter including: still life, portraiture, tabletop, and on-location environments.
+Media presentations, video tutorials, discussions, and studio critiques will address photographic technique, theory and history, interpretation and analysis.
 Students will work in groups in the photo studio to produce work throughout the semester.
-College-level reading and writing is recommended.
 (Prerequisites: ART 1184).